BuddyForms/BuddyForms-Ultimate-Member/readme.txt

 == Description ==

-This is the BuddyForms Ultimate Member Extension.
-Integrate your BuddyForms Forms into your Ultimate Member.
-You need the BuddyForms plugin installed for the plugin to work. <a href="http://buddyforms.com" target="_blank">Get BuddyForms now!</a>

 Do you really have the time to be posting and updating your blog everyday?
 Didn’t think so… <b>BuddyForms Ultimate Member</b> allows your users to write, edit and upload posts, images, video, & just about any other content to your site, right from their Ultimate Member Profile!

 Once you download the plugin, it’s super simple to setup:
 All you have to do is drag-and-drop to build the form your users will be submitting on the front-end.